 At the moment in the Baltic area, there are large railway projects underway that will connect to larger, Europe-wide rail network reforms,” Petri Puikkonen.

 “We want to be at the frontline of developing Estonian and Baltic railway culture and, in that way, systematically advance to the European market.
-We will assemble a design team consisting of leading experts in Estonia and, with the new CEO’s guidance, the team will participate in Europe-wide projects.”
+We will assemble a design team consisting of leading experts in Estonia and the team will participate in Europe-wide projects.”

 In 15 years, Proxion has grown into an expert company employing over one hundred professionals.
 Growth is based on skilled persons who are enthusiastic about their jobs and dare to think outside the box.